Actindo-AG/Documentation/Magento2/UserInterface/01_Connections.md

 - [Save]
     Click this button to save any changes made.

 - *Select Core1 language to be set as default*
     Click the drop-down list and select the desired language to be set as default in the Magento backend.
-All language available in the *Actindo Core1 Platform* are displayed in the list.
+All languages available in the *Actindo Core1 Platform* are displayed in the list.

 ### Image handling